 An active 440, 2044 or 220 license is required.
 An insurance related designation or license for Property and Casualty Insurance is preferred.

-Ability to read and comprehend detailed instructions, correspondence, and memos.
-Ability to professionally execute excellent verbal and written communications.
-Ability to effectively present information in one-on- one and small group situations to customers, clients, and other employees of the organization.
+Must possess the ability to read and comprehend detailed instructions, correspondence, and memos as well as write simple correspondence.
+Must also be able to effectively present information in one-on-one and small group situations to customers, clients, and other employees of the organization.